pdshi/model/README.md

 ### 1b.
 Schedule Generator (SG)
 * First posits a workout plan consist of 3 Workout: PushUp, SitUp, JumpingJack with reps determinded by scaling the floor to ceil of workout by the capability score value
-* Then posits a workout schedule in the forms of dataframe ['No WO', 'Plan', 'Date', 'WO Starts', 'WO Stops']
+* Then posits a workout schedule in the forms of dataframe ['exercise no.', 'plan', 'sets', 'date', 'starts', 'end']
-* Amount of workout/week and its duration are currently determined only by ['Availability/Week']
 * Workout plan generated every month with updated user's data

 Sets Scheme: